hnzhang/notes/AWS-architect-associate.md

 | EBS volume create from an EBS snapshot |  An Instance Storage Volume is created from a template stored in S3
 | * Can start and stop the instances | * Cannot stop instance and can only terminate
 | * Daata will persist if you reboot your system | * Data will be lost in case of the instance fails or being terminated

+EBS is a virtual hard disk.
+Snapshots are a point-in-time copy of that disk existing on S3.